 RunWashington is the Washington, D.C. area’s source for news and thoughtful examination of the distance running scene.
-Founded in 1984 as the Washington Running Report, the magazine was rebranded in 2012 and is published quarterly — in February, April, August and October.
-We send out a bi-weekly email newsletter to subscribers.
+Founded in 1984 as the Washington Running Report, the magazine was rebranded in 2012 and is published twice a year — in April and August.
+We send out a weekly email newsletter to subscribers.
 Submissions and pitches are welcomed, providing the subject has a direct connection to the Washington, D.C. area and the contributor is a D.C.-area resident.
-Contact Charlie Ban with editorial concerns and Denise Farley for advertising inquiries.

 RunWashington editorial staff

 Editor in Chief Charlie Ban spends his days covering county government issues for the National Association of Counties newspaper County News and his evenings and weekends editing RunWashington.
 He lives in Tenleytown, runs for the Georgetown Running Club and curses the University of Richmond’s trustees daily for cutting the school’s men’s track program.
 Reach him at [email protected].
 Follow Charlie and RunWashington at facebook.com/runwashington, on Twitter @runwashington and Instagram @runwashington.

-Andrew Gates is the author and self-publisher of science fiction novels Iris a Rise of the Immortal Warrior.
+Andrew Gates is the author and self-publisher of science fiction novels Iris and Rise of the Immortal Warrior.
 He works at Potomac River Running.

 Jake Klim is a sub-elite runner with the Georgetown Running Club who lives in North Bethesda, Md.
 His work as a freelance television producer has appeared on National Geographic Channel, The Weather Channel, History Channel and Military Channel, among others.
 After graduating from the University of Maryland, Baltimore County, Klim has spent the past 12 years exploring the various trails the greater-Washington, D.C. area has to offer and documents his training at www.jakeklim.blogspot.com.
 He has written a book on a World War I submarine raid on Cape Cod, www.attackonorleans.com.